zverok/zverok.github.io/_posts/2020-11-19-arg_defaults.md

 ## How is this useful?

 The fact that default values are calculated on each call, and in the context of called class, have some simple and useful consequences.
-Probably you already seen and used some of them:
+Probably you already have seen and used some of them:

 ```ruby
 def log(something, at: Time.now) # will be calculated at each call of log, when alternative at: is not provided